leonprime/byf/README.md

         steps: 461658
     wrote all 8 solutions to ./solutions/20x3_FILNPTUVWXYZ

-We obtain 8 solutions because the chiral pieces were included, meaning we count the mirror images of piece F, P, L, etc.  To leave them out, we can use the `-nochiral` argument,
+There are 8 solutions because the chiral pieces were included, meaning we count the mirror images of piece F, P, L, etc.  To leave them out, we can use the `-nochiral` argument,

     ./byf -pieces data/pentominoes.txt -nochiral 20 3 FILNPTUVWXYZ
     game "20x3_FILNPTUVWXYZ" has 4 solutions